katlukens/gitm/README.md

 ### Creator's Note
-The situation wherein the user must force quit the program is a styleistic choice, not an error in programing.
+The situation wherein the user will probally force quit the program is a styleistic choice, not an error in programing.